 2. Caregiver retreat.
 Everyone needs a break.
 Try talking to family members or hiring a professional caregiver to see if a mini-vacation is possible.
 Even just settling down at home and taking a breather can be immensely helpful for mental health.

 3. Home aides.
 Unable to give older parents the help they require?
 Try hiring a home aide to help a senior with shopping, errands and doctor’s appointments.

 4. Medical alert system.
-While not on the Breeze's list, if one is worried that a parent may fall at home and be unable to get help, this could be an ideal solution.
-Installing a personal emergency response system at home enables them to do just that, so families won't have to worry as much about senior safety.
+While not on the Breeze’s list, if one is worried that a parent may fall at home and be unable to get help, this could be an ideal solution.
+Installing a medical alert system at home enables them to do just that, so families won’t have to worry as much about senior safety.